tuan3572000/execirse-carparkinglot/README.md

 querying

 * Pros
-    - High throughput (query in cache)
+    - High throughput
-    - Freely to use any databases (Not limited to DBs which can support geospatial query)
+    - Redis could be leveraged to cache other data

 * Cons
     - Resource for Redis server